Mexican Grilled Corn is a classic recipe I grew up eating. This version is mayo free, easy to make, and everyone loves a good grilled corn!

 Note: Using kitchen shears, cut the fuzzy top off of the corn husk.
 Just enough of the fuzz so it does not catch in fire.

-1. Prepare grill- heat one side of grill to high heat.
+Prepare grill- heat one side of grill to high heat.
 Using a paper towel or cloth towel, brush grill with olive oil.
 Place corn in husk over heat.
 Cook for 15 minutes, turning a few times to cook all sides.
 Remove from grill and allow to cool for 5 minutes before opening.
 Carefully pull back husk, bringing together at the top, use it as a holder.
-A cool trick to hold back all of the husk- take one strip, twirl it, and go around all of the husk, tuck it to tie it all back (like in the picture).
+A cool trick to hold back all of the husk- take one strip, twirl it, and go around all of the husk, tuck it to tie it all back.

 Delicious recipes to pair with this Mexican Grilled Corn!